 - 1. Start the engine.
-Push down and hold the driver's window switch until the window is fully open. - Pull and hold the driver's window switch to close the window completely, then hold the switch for a second or two more.
+Push down and hold the driver's window switch until the window is fully open. - 2.
+Pull and hold the driver's window switch to close the window completely, then hold the switch for about 2 seconds.